ian-whitestone/ian-whitestone.github.io/_posts/2020-12-11-docker-builds-gcr-github-actions.md

 ## Configuring secrets for Github Actions

 We'll need to store this private key you just created as a secret in our Github repository.
-After downloading this JSON key file to your local computer, you can run the following command (if you're on a Mac) to copy the encoded contents of the key to your clipboard.
+After downloading this JSON key file to your local computer, you can run the following command (if you're on a Mac) to copy the encoded contents of the key to your clipboard:

 `cat ~/Downloads/<Your_Private_Service_Account_key>.json | base64 | pbcopy`

-You can then create a new secret in your github repository, `GCP_SERVICE_ACCOUNT_KEY`, and paste in those contents.
+You can then create a new secret in your Github repository, `GCP_SERVICE_ACCOUNT_KEY`, and paste in those contents.
 It's also good practice to keep your GCP project ID private as well, so I usually store that as another secret, `GCP_PROJECT_ID`.

 ## Github Actions workflow

 With those in place, you can leverage the [setup-gcloud](https://github.com/google-github-actions/setup-gcloud) custom action the Google team maintains to setup and authorize the `gcloud` CLI in your Github Actions workflow.
 Running `gcloud auth configure-docker` then configures Docker so that you can push directly to your GCR repository.

-Here's an example Github Actions workflow that builds & pushes a docker image to GCR on every commit to master:
+Here's an example workflow that builds & pushes a Docker image to GCR on every commit to master:

 ```yaml
 # .github/workflows/docker-gcp.yml